-As indicated in Figure 4, the Corps reported that 28 sites had been cleaned up under the program as of the end of FY2001, and cleanup was planned or ongoing at 20 sites in eight states.26 Before FY1998, cleanup at these sites was funded out of DOE's Defense Environmental Restoration and Waste Management Account, and the prior Atomic Energy Defense Activities Account.
-Since the creation of the FUSRAP account and transfer of the program to the Corps in FY1998, Congress has provided approximately \$140 million in annual funding, and the Administration requested \$141 million for FY2003.
-The 107th Congress did not complete consideration of FY2003 appropriations for the FUSRAP program.
-A series of continuing resolutions have been providing funding at the FY2002 enacted level of \$140 million, while Congress continues to work on final appropriations for FY2003.
-(Refer to page 23 for further discussion.)
+As indicated in Figure 4 above, the Corps reports that a total of 49 sites have been identified with contamination requiring response actions.
+Cleanup is complete at 25 of these sites, and is underway or planned at the remaining 24 sites.
+Before FY1998, cleanup at these sites was funded out of available funds under DOE's Defense Environmental Restoration and Waste Management Account, and the prior Atomic Energy Defense Activities Account.
+Since the creation of a dedicated account for FUSRAP and transfer of the program to the Corps in FY1998, Congress has provided approximately \$140 million in annual funding.
+The Consolidated Appropriations Resolution for FY2003 (P.L.
+108-7) provided \$144 million for the FUSRAP program, about \$3 million more than the Administration's request of \$141 million, and about \$4 million more than the FY2002 funding level of \$140 million.